Skip to main content

 3. Test statistic \(-0.566\), critical value \(-1.282\).
 Fail to reject \(H_0\).

-This page titled 9.3: Tests in the Bernoulli Model is shared under a CC BY 2.0 license and was authored, remixed, and/or curated by Kyle Siegrist (Random Services) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.3: Tests in the Bernoulli Model is shared under a CC BY 2.0 license and was authored, remixed, and/or curated by Kyle Siegrist (Random Services) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?